isburjuva/burjuvacik/README.md

 <H1 style="color: blueviolet;">Burjuva's Portofolio</H1>

 <h2>Who is Burjuva?</h2>
 <h2 ">Burjuva is a simple bot developer.
-In the digital age, you cannot find a service as cheap, fast and of high quality as Burjuva's bot services.With Burjuva quality and assurance.</h2>
+In the digital age, you cannot find a service as cheap, fast and of high quality as Burjuva's bot services.You can feel safe with Burjuva quality and assurance.</h2>

 ```js